isalirezag/TReS/readme.md

 ## Training
 The training scrips are provided in the `run.sh`.
+Please change the paths correspondingly.
 Please note that to achive the same performace the parameters should match the ones in the `run.sh` files.